 The Flemming Bligaard Award

-The Ramboll Foundation has established the Flemming Bligaard Award of 65,000 Euros to support early career researchers working with sustainable solutions.
+The Flemming Bligaard Award of 65,000 Euros supports early career researchers working with sustainable solutions.

-June 9, 2020, former CEO for Ramboll Flemming Bligaard Pedersen stepped down as chair for the Ramboll Foundation.
-To honour Flemming Bligaard’s accomplishments in his 44 years of serving Ramboll and the Ramboll Foundation, a 65,000 Euros award is made available for an outstanding early-career researcher whose work represents extraordinary contributions to sustainable development.
+The Flemming Bligaard Award aims to uncover new knowledge and applicable sustainable solutions that provide knowledge to society.
+Former Ramboll CEO, Flemming Bligaard Pedersen, stepped down as chair of the Ramboll Foundation in 2020.
+To honour Flemming’s 44 years of service, the Ramboll Foundation created a EUR 65,000 award for an early-career researcher whose work represents extraordinary contributions to sustainable development.

 The 2022 Flemming Bligaard Award for early-career researchers will go to a researcher working with the theme “Mental wellbeing in cities”.
 The Award includes a prize of EUR 65,000 to cover cost of relevant research.

 The 2022 Flemming Bligaard Award has been awarded to Thearom Ret of Royal University of Phnom Penh for his research in mental health in post-conflict cities in south-east Asia.

 Will your research make a difference to the mental wellbeing of people in cities?

 More than four billion people live in cities today, and nearly two-thirds of the world’s population will live in cities by 2040.
 Yet city dwellers have an almost 40% higher risk of depression, are over 20% more anxious, and are more lonely, isolated, and stressed than rural populations according to the Centre for Urban Design and Mental Health.